Bauzi

 - Future Visions

-- The Bauzi envision a future where traditional practices coexist with modern advancements, ensuring cultural preservation and community well-being.
+- The Bauzi envision a future where their culture thrives alongside modern advancements, retaining their identity.

 - Youth Leadership Roles

-- Youth are encouraged to take on leadership roles in cultural preservation and community development, guided by elders.
+- Youth are encouraged to take leadership roles in cultural preservation and community development.

 - Innovation And Startups